-In order to understand dual diagnosis, it is important to know that one of the most common reasons people begin to abuse substances is because they’re experiencing symptoms of a mental illness, but they don’t know it.
-This is most common among young people because this is often when symptoms of anxiety and depression begin to develop.
-Young people are typically embarrassed to discuss their strange feelings with someone who can help, but they’ll find that drugs or alcohol can bring them some ease and comfort that they weren’t able to find on their own.
-This can also happen to older people as well.
+Dual diagnosis is when a patient is suffering from two illnesses at one time., It is important to know that one of the most common reasons people begin to abuse substances is because they’re experiencing symptoms of a mental illness, but they don’t know it.
+Dual diagnosis is most common among young people because this is often when symptoms of anxiety and depression begin to develop.
+Young people are typically embarrassed to discuss their strange feelings with anyone.
+However, they find that drugs or alcohol can bring them some ease and comfort that they weren’t able to find on their own.
+Of course.
+Dual diagnosis also happens to older people.

 Mental Illness and Chemical Dependencies